cam39porter/hex-ventures.github.io/content/posts/05-11-18[what-is-pkm]/index.md

 There are five primary reasons for the new interest in the space:

-1. **Information overload.** As I described in the [last blog post](http://usetangle.com/blog-introducing-tangle), we are living in a world of ubiquitous content.
+1. **Information overload.** We are living in a world of ubiquitous content.
 We need a system to synthesize, store, combine, and transform this information into knowledge.

 2. **New Technology.** The advent of task management, note-taking, and mind-mapping software tools have subsequently made people interested in personal knowledge management and productivity practices.
 We believe, however, that there is still a long way to go until we truly come close to solving knowledge management in the Information Age.